Romanian Air Force: Current state

-Currently, the Romanian Air Force operates the F-16 Fighting Falcon multirole aircraft.
+The Romanian Air Force operates F-16 Fighting Falcon multirole combat aircraft.
+Three fighter squadrons (Note: Two of which are operational as of 2026) maintaining the Permanent Combat Service - Air Policing and one training squadron are equipped with the F-16s.
 The Romanian Air Force also operates C-130 Hercules, C-27J Spartan and An-26 transport airplanes and IAR 330 helicopters.
-IAR 330 Puma SOCAT helicopters have been modernized by the Romanian Aviation Industry (IAR) in cooperation with Elbit Systems (from Israel) for attack missions.
-The Romanian Air Force also includes locally built IAR 99 Șoim jets, in general only used for training of the young pilots.
+IAR 330 Puma SOCAT helicopters, modernized by the Romanian Aviation Industry (IAR) in cooperation with Elbit Systems (from Israel), are used in an attack role.
+The Romanian Air Force also includes locally built IAR 99 Șoim jets, mostly used for training missions.

-In July 2023, following a Supreme Council of National Defense (CSAT) meeting, the plan of hosting an F-16 training center in Romania was approved.
-The aim is for this center to become a regional training hub for Romanian and other allied fighter pilots, including Ukrainians.
+In July 2023, the Supreme Council of National Defence (CSAT) approved the plan to host an F-16 training center in Romania.
+The center was planned as a regional training hub for Romanian and other allied fighter pilots, including Ukrainians.
 To support this decision, an international coalition of 11 nations, (Note: Denmark, the Netherlands, Belgium, Canada, Luxembourg, Norway, Poland, Portugal, Romania, Sweden and the United Kingdom) as well as Ukraine was formed during the 2023 Vilnius summit.
-As part of this initiative, Romania is providing the necessary infrastructure of the 86th Air Base, the Netherlands provides the F-16 aircraft, and Lockheed Martin with its subcontractor Draken International provide the instructors and technicians.
-The European F-16 Training Center became operational in November 2023, and started training Ukrainian pilots in September 2024 after a first group of Romanian pilots.
-On 2 April 2025, it was reported that the F-16s used at the training center would be transferred to Romanian service thus forming a fourth squadron which would be used for training purposes.
-The 18 Dutch F-16s were formally transferred to Romania on 3 November under a symbolic price of 1 euro.
+In November 2023, the European F-16 Training Center became operational at the Romanian 86th Air Base.
+The Netherlands provided the F-16s, and Lockheed Martin with its subcontractor Draken International provided the instructors and technicians.
+The first Ukrainian pilots started training at the center in September 2024 after a first group of Romanian pilots.
+The 18 Dutch F-16s were formally transferred to Romania on 3 November for a symbolic price of €1.